marklister/product-collections/README.md

 [Framian](https://github.com/pellucidanalytics/framian)

 Simple abstractions for working with ordered series data (eg. time series), as well as heterogeneous data tables (similar to R's data frame).
 Based on spire and Shapeless.

+With Framian you specify the data type at retrieval time.